Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Reverse Engineering.md

 ```

 So, the directive code in the `/challenge/flag.cimg` file is `2` but that is not what is expected.

+### Binary Analysis

 We can even verify this.
 For some reason the free version if IDA does not support the file format, so we will have to use Binary Ninja.

-### `/challenge/generate_flag_image`

 <img alt="image" src="https://github.com/user-attachments/assets/4fae5c03-da33-4748-b005-62b338fddd30" />